ryjones/rl-report/main/caliper-repolinter-report.md

 - `packages/caliper-core/test/worker/rate-control/fixedRate.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/worker/rate-control/linearRate.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/worker/rate-control/maxRate.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-core/test/worker/rate-control/mockRate.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/worker/rate-control/noRate.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-core/test/worker/rate-control/recordRate.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/worker/tx-observers/prometheus-push-tx-observer.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-core/test/worker/tx-observers/prometheus-tx-observer.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-fabric/lib/connector-versions/peer-gateway/PeerGateway.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-fabric/lib/connector-versions/peer-gateway/WalletFacade.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-fabric/lib/connector-versions/peer-gateway/WalletFacadeFactory.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-versions/v1/ClientCreator.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/lib/connector-versions/v1/FabricChaincodeOperations.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/lib/connector-versions/v1/FabricChannelOperations.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-versions/v1/FabricGateway.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-versions/v1/FabricNonGateway.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-versions/v1/WalletFacade.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-versions/v1/WalletFacadeFactory.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/lib/connector-versions/v1/fabric-gateway.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/lib/connector-versions/v1/fabric.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-versions/v2/FabricGateway.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-versions/v2/WalletFacade.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/connector-versions/v2/WalletFacadeFactory.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-fabric/test/connector-versions/peer-gateway/PeerGateway.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/lib/connector-versions/v2/fabric-gateway.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-fabric/test/connector-versions/peer-gateway/PeerGatewayStubs.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/lib/connector-versions/v2/registrarHelper.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `packages/caliper-fabric/test/connector-versions/peer-gateway/WalletFacade.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/test/connector-versions/v1/ClientCreator.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/test/connector-versions/v1/ClientStubs.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/test/connector-versions/v1/FabricGateway-1.4.4.js`: The first 7 lines do not contain the pattern(s): Copyright.